ps4dr/ps4dr/R/README.rst

 1. **Analysis.** Contains the main PS4DR workflow.
 2. **Preprocessing.** Contains the scripts to process the data used in the case scenario to run the PS4DR workflow.

-Necessary R Packages to run the workflow:
+Required R Packages to run the workflow
 ---------------------------------------
 - cowplot (v 0.9.4),
 - data.table (v 1.12.2),